-If you need immediate help because you are in danger, call 911 now.
+If you need immediate help because you are in danger,

-What to do if you have been sexually assaulted:
+If you have been sexually assaulted:

 Get to a safe place.

 - Contact someone who can help you: a friend, the police (911), or the Hearts of Hope crisis line at 233-RAPE (7273)

 - Do not shower, bathe, drink or eat, douche, wipe after urination, smoke, or change your clothes.
 These activities can destroy important physical evidence needed if you prosecute the assailant.

 - Get medical attention.
 You may have injuries that you haven't noticed, yet, or want to explore options for preventing pregnancy and/or sexually transmitted diseases.